folio-org/folio-sample-modules/doc/resource-sharing.md

 It's possible to detect in the local library ILS's web logs that requests have been sent.

 There is a price for a loan-transaction (and of course to returning the loaned item).
 It may be cheaper to simply buy the item.
 A clever system can make this decision automatically.
 It may even be worth buying a book for a price higher than the loan cost, optimising for speed.
-In this case, integration with the acquisiion system will be desirable.
+In this case, integration with the acquisition system will be desirable.